• Skip to primary navigation

 I hope you love the banana cranberry muffin recipe as much as we do!
 They are easy to make and they are delicious!

-Try my almond flour berry dessert bake too!
+Try my almond flour berry dessert bake and my banana chocolate chip almond flour muffins too!
 It is just like a berry crumble but the topping is made with almond flour!

 If you like this, try my other breakfast recipes!